arulvannala/docker-stress/README.md

+# docker-stress on kubernetes

+kubectl -f stress-test-deployment.yml

+NOTE: This process can be Distrutive.
+Adjust the values in stress cmd to appropriate values

 # docker-stress

 A Docker container for [stress](http://people.seas.harvard.edu/~apw/stress/), a tool for generating workload.
 It can produce CPU, memory, I/O, and disk stress.